umcconnell/destroyer2/docs/docs.md

 ### Delete Room

-Deletes a room and kicks players if players in room
+Deletes a room and kicks players if players in room.

 -   **URL**